simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

             Principle - Who/what is attempting access
             Action - What actions are being effected (i.e. denied or allowed) Resource - What is being accessed (ARN - can be wildcard)
+    - IAM - used to restrict user/role/group access to S3 (or other services/resources for that matter)
     - Default all buckets and objects are private
     - Successful upload gets HTTP 200 response
     - Server Access Logging - Detailed logging of access (i.e. requester, bucket name, request time, action, status, error codes) can be obtained using S3 Server Access Logging